 Reason to conduct an EMG Test?

 By looking for abnormal electrical signals in the muscles, an EMG can show nerves being irritated or pinched as they leave the spine to the arm or leg.
 As an example, an EMG can compare to a test of the wiring of a lamp.
 If a working bulb lights up, you can assume that the wiring works.
 If the bulb does not light up you can assume that the wiring needs attention.
-As an example, the lamp could be unplugged or short circuited.
+As an example, the lamp could be unplugged or short-circuited.
 Using the muscles like the light bulb, the EMG determines the condition of the nerves that supply those muscles.
 Just like the wiring on the lamp.
 If the EMG finds muscles working improperly, the doctor will infer that a pinched or damaged nerve exists.

 Limitations of the EMG

-Risks associated with an EMG
+Risks Associated with an EMG

-If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis Institute at 214-556-0555 to make an appointment.
+If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis and Spine Institute at 214-556-0555 to make an appointment.